asktami/noteful-app/README.md

 	- The note-id will reference an id of one of the notes in state
 	- The main section should display the currently selected notes name, modified date and content
 	- The sidebar should display the folder of the currently selected note as well as a "back" button.

+- Use the React Context API instead of prop drilling

+- Implement two fetch requests to two endpoints when the application mounts: /folders and /notes.
+Store the response from these requests using a setState inside the main App component.

+- The API calls will be made to a local server called noteful-json-server that you'll need to have running separately to your noteful React application.

+- Implement the delete button for each note in the list in the main route and folder route.

+- Implement the delete button on the note page, if the delete is successful, redirect to the / path.

+- Implement "add-folder" and "add-note" controlled component forms.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).